whjelmar/sports_photography_workflow_creation/ISSUE_TEMPLATE.md

 - [ ] 3 - Low

 <!--
-1. Severe - `<<project_name>>` is unable to operate or caused other critical software to fail and there is no acceptable way to work around the problem.
+1. Severe - `sports_photography_workflow_creation` is unable to operate or caused other critical software to fail and there is no acceptable way to work around the problem.
 This condition requires an immediate solution.
-2. Moderate - Significant impact.  <<project_name>>` is usable but is limited.
+2. Moderate - Significant impact.  sports_photography_workflow_creation` is usable but is limited.
 Work around exists, but requires significant effort.
 Incomplete/incorrect documentation, poor or unexplained log messages where no clear error was evident, side effect is observed which does not significantly harm operations etc.
 3. Low - Minimal impact.
 Issue is an annoyance, but I can get work done.
 This indicates the problem causes little impact on operations or that a reasonable circumvention to the problem has been implemented.
 Usability quirks, requires minor documentation updates, or could be enhance with some minor changes to the function.
 -->